TranNhatTan14/Obsidian/Dream Work.md

   - Goal
   - Short-term
 links:
-description: Work Internationally Career in AI for Healthcare align with IKIGAI
+description: Work internationally career in AI for Healthcare align with IKIGAI
 ---
 - Specific: Secure a Data Scientist position in a global healthcare/tech company with hybrid/remote options
 - Measurable: Achieve a position with compensation above market average (benchmark against local standards)